 Exercise to Feel the Difference

 Other times, I want something more gentle, or nothing at all.
-Recently, I’ve gotten back to my yoga practice, which has felt amazing.
-I have needed some gentle stretching and reminders to focus on my breath, and yoga does just that for me.
+Like I mentioned previously, right now I often have needed some gentle stretching and reminders to focus on my breath, and yoga does just that for me.

 Honor Your Health

 So, for me currently, that means making sure I’m consciously adding in enough protein.
-I have a tendency to grab at easy carbohydrate snacks (which are great for initially boosting my energy).
-But, without adequate protein, I know I won’t stay satiated or energized for long.
+I have a tendency to grab at easy carbohydrate snacks (which are great for initially boosting my energy) but I know I need more protein for growing this baby!

-I’ve been buying rotisserie chicken and deli turkey so when I open the fridge I can just grab some to snack on.
+I’ve been buying rotisserie chicken and deli turkey (don’t worry – I heat it before eating) so when I open the fridge I can just grab some to snack on.
 String cheese, greek yogurt and perfect bars have also been very helpful.

 I don’t really have any trouble getting sufficient protein at meals, but making more of a conscious effort at snacks is a form of gentle nutrition I’m using.